albertoacquilino/python_attack_time/README.md

 # Attack time detection for recorded sounds

 This project is a simple implementation of a sound attack time detection algorithm.
-The algorithm.

 The algorithm is implemented in Python and uses the librosa library for audio processing.

 ## Installation
 Clone the repository and install the required libraries using pip: